 So, surprise surprise, Skagen has a range of Bauhaus inspired watches that are also super affordable too.

 This model, the Jorn is minimalist, almost to an extreme.
-The thin marker lines and hands are truely minimalistic, and the all-round steel on black further accentuates this.
+The thin marker lines and hands are truely minimalistic, and the all-round stainless steel case on black further accentuates this.
 The only slight deviation from this is their branding at an unusual position of 3 o’clock.

 6. Junghans MAX Bill